-The Offer Letter also provides for a grant of up to \$880,000 in restricted stock units under the 2023 Plan to compensate Mr. Yarad for the cancelation of, or ineligibility to receive, certain equity awards granted to Mr. Yarad by his former employer (the "Old Equity Awards").
+The Offer Letter also provides for a grant of up to \$880,000 in restricted stock units under the 2023 Plan to compensate Mr. Yarad for the cancelation of, or ineligibility to receive, certain equity awards granted to Mr. Yarad by his former employer.

 Connell Employment Agreement.
 Mr. Connell has not entered into any employment agreement and/or offer letter with the Company.
-However, Mr. Connell receives an annual base salary of \$375,000 per year and is eligible to earn an annual discretionary bonus.
+However, Mr. Connell receives an annual base salary of \$375,000 per year and is eliqible to earn an annual discretionary bonus.